Doster-d/animated-waffle/readme.md

-Hello world! Привет!
+Hello world!
+Guten Morgen!

-How are you? да норм
+How are you? sehr gut!

-Thank you. тебе спасибо
+Thank you. danke schon

 Russian Roulette: